 I’m out of town at my parents’ home in Rochester, NY.
 My dad had a fall earlier this month and fortunately his injuries, while serious, are not as bad as they could have been.
 Prior to leaving home, I had made a commitment to make several batches of biscotti for a fundraising event on April 16th for Friends of Karen called “Bubbles and Biscotti.”
 This necessitated working in an unfamiliar kitchen.
 My parents have small galley kitchen and I used an oven and equipment I’m not familiar with.
 It was an enlightening experience to say the least.
 I have an electric oven at home and Mom has a gas oven.
 I use only light-colored baking sheets and Mom has all dark ones.
 She only has one spatula; it works quite well, which is surprising given its size and age!

 Based on this experience, I would not recommend using the dark pans for baking biscotti.
 These pans absorb heat quickly and I found that the bottom of the loaf over-baked turning browner than usual and creating a thicker, tougher bottom.
 I wasn’t able to decrease the overall baking time by more than five minutes because the loaf wasn’t cooked through.
 I also had to decrease the time on the second bake, the biscotti browned quickly and it’s a little harder than I like.
 I also lowered the heat the next day, but it made very little difference.

-What you should take away from this is that recipes give cooking times that can only be approximate.
-On the first try, it’s best to check early and be sure to make a note on the recipe page of any differences for the future.
+Recipes give cooking times that can only be approximate.
+On the first try, it’s best to check early and be sure to note any changes on the recipe page.

 I made the deadline, baking 13 batches of biscotti, with a couple of days to spare for shipping!